viper8690/epg/README.md

 Basically, the code works by pulling the guides from SD by using the console commands from the `get_guides.py` script, `xml_merger.py` loops through the xmls in the directory, combines them, removes certain unnecessary tags in order to lower the size of the guide, copies the guide into the `epg` dir, and commits the `guide.xml` to github.
 All of these are run in sequential order through `main.py`.

+The username and password were removed and needs to be added to the `SD_creds` variable in order for it to work i.e. `username:password`

 epgs are sky ireland, directv, and bell.
 I ran mc2xml manually in order to get the `.dat` files.

 An ssh key was added to github in order to commit without the need for a password.